tfeb/tfeb-lisp-hax/README.md

 * `collector` is the collector;
 * `value` is the object to collect.

 It returns its second argument.
+If `collector` is a function it will simply call it with the second argument: this means it can be used with the local functions bound by `collecting` / `with-collactors` as well.

 **`collector-contents`** returns the contents of a collector: the list being collected by that collector.
 It has an optional argument, `appending`: if given this is appended to the value returned, either by using the tail pointer to modify the last cons of the list being built or by simply returning `appending` directly if nothing has been collected.
 If `appending` is not given, the collector can still be used after this, and the list returned by `collector-contents` will be destructively modified in that case.
 If `appending` is given then the collector is generally junk as the tail pointer is not updated: doing so would involve traversing `appending` and the whole point of this hack is to avoid doing that.
 See `nconc-collector-onto` for a function which *does* update the tail pointer.